bprcalifornia/automation/README.md

 * Disables `root` login over SSH
 * Disables password-based login over SSH (for our purposes, we only want to use key-based auth)

-The following TCP ports are bound (i.e. there is a something listening on them):
+The following TCP ports are bound (i.e. there is something listening on them):

 * SSH: 22